Giardiniera: Varieties and uses

 Italian giardiniera is also called sottaceti (lit. 'under vinegar'), a common term for pickled foods.
 It is typically eaten as an antipasto or with salads.

 In the United States, giardiniera is commonly available in traditional or spicy varieties, and the latter is sometimes referred to as "hot mix".

 Giardiniera is a versatile condiment that can be used on a variety of different foods, such as bratwurst, bruschetta, burgers, pasta salad, eggs (omelets), hot dogs, tuna salad, sandwiches, and much more.

 In the cuisine of Chicago, an oil-based giardiniera is often used as a condiment, typically as a topping on Italian beef sandwiches, subs, and pizza.

+Giardiniera is the base for the muffaletta sandwich which also combines olives, other vegetables and peperoncini for the overall "piquant salad" used as a spread.

 Ingredients

 The Italian version includes bell peppers, celery, carrots, cauliflower and gherkins.
 The pickled vegetables are marinated in oil, red- or white-wine vinegar, herbs and spices.

-Chicago-style giardiniera is commonly made spicy with sport peppers or chili flakes, along with a combination of assorted vegetables, including bell peppers, celery, carrots, cauliflower, and sometimes gherkins or olives, all marinated in vegetable oil, olive oil, soybean oil, or any combination of the three.
+Chicago-style giardiniera is commonly made spicy with sport peppers (Capsicum annuum, similar to serrano or tabasco peppers, but a little smaller, and green or yellow instead of bright red) or chili flakes, along with a combination of assorted vegetables, including bell peppers, celery, carrots, cauliflower, and sometimes gherkins or olives, all marinated in vegetable oil, olive oil, soybean oil, or any combination of the three.
 Some commercially prepared versions are labeled "Chicago-style giardiniera".